Do you feel that it might be getting time to explore new career options? Or do you know someone for whom this counts? Then continue reading!

 Below I share ten important questions to guide you in your self-reflection.
-Without further ado, in a short but sweet list (let me know if I should provide a printable pdf on my website):
+Without further ado, in a short but sweet list (a free download can be found here):

 1. How was I as a kid, how did I grow up?